Auxier, KY Profile: Facts & Data

 Auxier, Kentucky - Basic Facts

-The Auxier CDP(1) had a population of 689 as of July 1, 2023.
+The Auxier CDP(1) had a population of 702 as of July 1, 2024.
 Auxier ranks in the lower quartile for Diversity Index when compared to the other cities, towns and Census Designated Places (CDPs) in Kentucky.
 See peer rankings below.

 The primary coordinate point for Auxier is located at latitude 37.737 and longitude -82.7582 in Floyd County.
 The formal boundaries for the Auxier Census Designated Place encompass a land area of 0.92 sq. miles and a water area of 0.04 sq. miles.
+Floyd County is in the Eastern time zone (GMT -5).

 The Auxier Census Designated Place has a U1 Census Class Code which indicates a census designated place with an official federally recognized name.
 It also has a Functional Status Code of "S" which identifies a statistical entity.